kitplummer/modsofengent/msee_process_architecture.md

 Mobile apps still require infrastructure and a common development environment, and should be treated in the same way as any other architecture - from a process and delivery perspective.
 In addition, aside from the mobile platform’s SDKs which are regularly released, there are still dependencies to manage, and a somewhat more constrained development and test environment.

-[...]

-Each of the app stores has a different processes...automate the delivery to their endpoint.
+Each of the app stores has a different suite of processes...automate the delivery to their endpoint as much as possible.
+Identify technical debts as quickly as possible, and ensure that as much of the mobile-specific development is documented and understood across the team(s).
+While there are specific skillsets required for mobile development, it is critical that the modern enterprise attempt to limit the segregation of the development efforts.

 [^process_architecture1]:[http://alarmingdevelopment.org/?p=893](http://alarmingdevelopment.org/?p=893)
 [^process_architecture2]:[http://codesqueeze.com/the-7-software-ilities-you-need-to-know/](http://codesqueeze.com/the-7-software-ilities-you-need-to-know/)